jbr/fieldwork/docs.md

 for example, a field that contains a `String` will return `&str` from `get` or `&mut str` from `get_mut` by default.
 This behavior can be opted out of, at any configuration level.

+### Common copy types are detected by default

+Currently this is just for `bool`, but will likely expand to other types.
+Almost always, if a getter returns a `&bool` the user will want to dereference that immediately, so by default `get` returns `bool` by copy.
+This behavior can be opted out of at the struct method level with `#[fieldwork(get(copy = false))]` or at the field method level with the same invocation.

 ### Options are returned as_ref or as_deref by default

 By default, fieldwork detects Options and calls as_deref or as_ref on them, so instead of getting